sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ![Downtime](/img/platform-downtime.png)

 Note:
-- If nginx can't talk to the app, can return 503, users might see it, or their browser might hang.
+Downtime is bad for all sorts of reasons.
+Users go away.
-- If you know that deploying code can cause a bad experience for users who are online, or cause system errors or corrupted data, you won't deploy as much.
+If you know that deploying code can cause a bad experience for users who are online, or cause system errors or corrupted data, you won't deploy as much.

-### Lots of things can cause downtime
+### Lots of things can cause downtime.

-- database
+- Database.
-- network
+- Network.
-- imperfect engineers (e.g., me)
+- Imperfect engineers (e.g., me).

-## It's us vs real world (and ourselves!)
+### Preventing downtime takes
+### planning and work.

 ### Important, but
 ## out of scope
-### for this talk.
+### for this talk:

-* Redundant infrastructure
+* Redundant infrastructure.
-* Backups
+* Backups.
-* Disaster recovery
+* Disaster recovery.

 ## In scope:

 ## Node
-  * domains
+  * Domains.
-  * cluster module
+  * Cluster module.
-  * Express
+  * Express.

+Note: Without further ado, here are the...